aws-amplify/aws-sdk-ios/CONTRIBUTING.md

 ### Step 6: Pull Request

 - Push your changes to your GitHub fork
-- Submit a Pull Requests on the aws-sdk-ios repo to the `develop` branch and add one of the aws-sdk-ios team members on it (kneekey23, @lawmicha, @wooj2, @palpatim, @royjit, @drochetti, @phani-srikar).
+- Submit a Pull Requests on the aws-sdk-ios repo to the `master` branch and add the Amplify Native team using @aws-amplify/amplify-native so we can approve/provide feedback.
-- Please follow the PR checklist written below.
-We trust our contributors to self-check, and this helps that process!
-- The title of your PR should be descriptive to the specific change.
+- The title of your PR must be descriptive to the specific change.
-- No period at the end of the PR title.
+- No period at the end of the title.
-- PR message should indicate which issues are fixed: `fixes #<issue>` or `closes #<issue>`.
+- Pull Request message should indicate which issues are fixed: `fixes #<issue>` or `closes #<issue>`.
-- Shout out to collaborators.
+- PR messaged should include shout out to collaborators.
 - If not obvious (i.e. from unit tests), describe how you verified that your change works.
 - If this PR includes breaking changes, they must be listed at the top of the changelog as described above in the Pull Request Checklist.
-- Reminder: Don't check in those files you created for integration tests that contain your AWS credentials and other sensitive information.
 - Discuss review comments and iterate until you get at least one “Approve”.
 When iterating, push new commits to the same branch.
-- Usually all these are going to be squashed when you merge to master. - The commit messages should be hints for you when you finalize your merge commit message.
+- Usually all these are going to be squashed when you merge to master.
 - Make sure to update the PR title/description if things change.
 - Rebase with master if the master branch has commits ahead of your fork.
+- Please use the [seven rules of good commit messages](https://chris.beams.io/posts/git-commit/

+) to create your commit messages.

 ### Step 7: Merge
 Once your PR has been approved and tested, we will merge it into `develop` and it will be released in the next SDK release which we try to do biweekly on Thursday's.
 Yay!!